Peter J. Ratcliffe: Career

 In 1990, Ratcliffe received a Wellcome Trust Senior Fellowship to study cellular responses to hypoxia from low oxygen levels in the blood.

 From 1992 to 2004 he was senior research fellow in clinical medicine at Jesus College, Oxford.

 In 2002, Ratcliffe was accepted into the Academy of Medical Sciences and was appointed the following year the Nuffield Professor and head of the Nuffield Department of Clinical Medicine at Oxford.
+In 2012 Ratcliffe joined the Ludwig Institute for Cancer Research as a Member, and was later named Ludwig Distinguished Scholar in 2022.